Inagbe Grand Resort (IGR) is a resort located in Lagos, on a beach.

-Serving of stale food is another annoying thing you’re likely to experience at the resort.
+Serving of stale food is another unpleasant thing you’re likely to experience at the resort.

 Poor food hygiene

-Here comes another ugly thing you may experience, “poor food hygiene”.
+Here comes another unpleasant thing you may experience, “poor food hygiene”.

 I’ve personally not experienced this, but I have 2 different friends who had serious stomach upset, after eating the foods served to them.